SarvarKh/ofn-wiki/Spree-2.0-upgrade.md

 ## Questions?

-Got questions? do not hesitate to raise a hand on the [#spree-upgrade](https://openfoodnetwork.slack.com/messages/C4NDJT3FY/) Slack channel.
+Got questions?
+Do not hesitate to raise a hand on the [#spree-upgrade](https://openfoodnetwork.slack.com/messages/C4NDJT3FY/) Slack channel.
 While this documentation is kept up to date it may not reflect all the details we gathered so far or any other considerations about the upgrade.

 ![](https://media.giphy.com/media/aqYZmnZwfvTmo/giphy.gif)